Mahad-10/mkdocs-aws/docs/index.md

-# Welcome to MkDocs of Dart
+# Welcome to MkDocs of Dart NEW

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).